Top 12 Difference between Private and Public Administration & Similarities

 The goal of public administration is to improve the effectiveness of justice, equality, public service, and efficiency, as well as to strengthen engagement with democratic values.

-The main goal of the private authority is to fulfill the personal aspirations of different words of a particular organization or organization.
+The main goal of the private authority is to fulfill the personal aspirations of different groups within a particular organization or organization.
 So it can only be said that it is a for-profit behavior.

 3. Objective Viewpoint